garv-shah/brain/content/notes/School Subjects/Literature/The Penelopiad/What is The Penelopiad About?.md

 ---
-title: "What is The Penelopiad About?"
+title: What is The Penelopiad About?
 ---
 #lit #essay #thepenelopiad